 Tooth Fillings in Las Vegas

-Bacteria find their way into your mouth from many different sources.
+Fillings are a common dental procedure to prevent bacteria from finding their way into your mouth from many different sources.
 Over time, bacteria forms layers called plaque over parts of your teeth.
 Every day that you let this bacteria live in your mouth, they release acid.
 This acid wears your teeth down and causes decay.

 In time, tooth decay will cause holes in your teeth.
 That’s what cavities are.
 Your teeth cannot repair themselves from cavities but Las Vegas dentists can help.